 The Stage 6 Work and Community Life Skills course focuses on the skills, knowledge, understanding, values and attitudes that students need for employment, participation and independence in the community.
-The course emphasises the development of the students understanding of the nature, patterns, variety and implications of paid and volunteer work.
+The course emphasises the development of the students' understanding of the nature, patterns, variety and implications of paid and volunteer work.
 Students can develop a personal portfolio and will have the opportunity to clarify their expectations of workplace and community-based environments on the basis of actual experiences.
 They will be provided with a broad range of information, skills and experience in important aspects of the post-school environments they will encounter.

-The course focuses on skills in communication, awareness of rights and responsibilities and safe and successful working practices.
-Opportunities will be provided for students to develop skills through graduated experiences and participation in the workplace and community-based learning environments that have been determined through the individual transition-planning process.
+The course focuses on skills in of communication, awareness rights and responsibilities and safe and successful working practices. be provided Opportunities will for develop skills through graduated students to participation in the workplace experiences and and community-based learning environments that been determined through the individual have transition-planning process.
 The structure of the Work and Community Life Skills course allows teachers to provide a broad and balanced program that reflects the needs of individual students within the context of the transition-planning process.
 Students may engage in study in selected modules or may study all six modules.